Why Family Business Stocks Are Better – Why They Outperform (Owner-Operated Businesses Have Skin In The Game)

 The Family Business Index

 Euronext has an index called Euronext Family Business.
-The index tracks the performance of 90 family-run businesses listed across four Euronext exchanges – Amsterdam, Paris, Lisbon and Brussels.
+The index tracks 90 family-run businesses listed across four Euronext exchanges – Amsterdam, Paris, Lisbon, and Brussels.
 The index includes, among else, famous companies AB Inbev, Bollore, Christian Dior, Heineken, L’Oreal, LVMH, and Vivendi.

 They might face challenges in attracting and retaining competent board members because the latter fear the decisions are made more informally (within the family) than formally.
 However, this might be offset by loyalty, an attribute highly regarded by an owner.